 History of the USS Athene (AKA-22)

-For its shakedown training, the ship left in October for the Chesapeake Bay where it successfully completed trials at sea.
-By November, the Athene was sailing the area of Hawaii where it engaged in more training sessions.
+For its shakedown training, the ship left in October for the Chesapeake Bay, where it completed trials at sea.
+By November, the Athene was sailing the area of Hawaii, where it engaged in more training sessions.

 After the official surrender of the Japanese, the Athene left in September 1945 for Yokosuka.
 On 18 September, when a typhoon hit the region, the ship was docked at Tokyo Bay but still suffered a crash with a landing ship tank.
-In order to complete repairs, the vessel had to remain at Yokosuka until 1 October.
+To complete repairs, the vessel had to remain at Yokosuka until 1 October.

 When cleared for sailing, the Athene steamed to the United States after having stopped at Saipan to load armed forces that were to return home, arriving at San Francisco in November 1945.
-In January 1946, the Athene was to report to Joint Task Force 1 that was overseeing the testing of the atomic bomb at Bikini Atoll.
+In January 1946, the Athene was to report to Joint Task Force 1, which was overseeing the testing of the atomic bomb at Bikini Atoll.

 Asbestos Risks on the USS Athene (AKA-22)

-The ships acquired by the United States Navy beginning with the 1930s up until the 1970s contained large amounts of asbestos, a mineral which is currently heavily regulated due to its medically attested toxicity to humans.
+The ships acquired by the United States Navy beginning in the 1930s up until the 1970s contained large amounts of asbestos, a mineral that is currently heavily regulated due to its medically attested toxicity to humans.
 Being strong but flexible at the same time, the asbestos fibers were poured into other materials to increase their durability.
-Asbestos is also inert chemically and physically and does not combust, which meant it could also be used in order to fireproof items.
+Asbestos is also inert chemically and physically and does not combust, which means it could also be used to fireproof items.

-These characteristics contributed to the decision of Navy officials to insulate vessels with insulation made out of 100% asbestos and it also encouraged them to have entire sections of the ship made of asbestos-containing materials such as the tiles on ceiling and floors, the boilers, the valves and the turbines, but also the pipes, which extended all throughout the ship.
+These characteristics contributed to the decision of Navy officials to insulate vessels with insulation made out of 100% asbestos, and it also encouraged them to have entire sections of the ship made of asbestos-containing materials such as the tiles on ceiling and floors, the boilers, the valves, and the turbines, but also the pipes, which extended throughout the ship.

-The vibrations caused by a ship sailing at sea as well as routine deterioration would lead to asbestos dust being released into the air, polluting various areas of the vessel.
-When inhaled, asbestos fibers can reach the internal organs, most commonly, the lungs, the heart and the abdomen and cement themselves in the soft tissues irritating it.
+The vibrations caused by a ship sailing at sea as well as routine deterioration, would lead to asbestos dust being released into the air, polluting various areas of the vessel.
+When inhaled, asbestos fibers can reach the internal organs, most commonly the lungs, the heart, and the abdomen, and cement themselves in the soft tissues irritating them.

-Asbestos-related diseases are usually diagnosed after a few decades after the exposure had occurred, mostly because the symptoms can match a few other diseases, and unless the physician would be informed of a history of working with the toxic mineral, suspecting a more serious condition often comes too late.
+Asbestos-related diseases are usually diagnosed a few decades after the exposure had occurred, mostly because the symptoms can match a few other diseases, and unless the physician is informed of a history of working with the toxic mineral, suspecting a more serious condition often comes too late.

 Have You Been Exposed to Asbestos on the USS Athene (AKA-22)?